chrumck/mx5nd-ocs-emulator/README.md

 Additionally, the unit in the pictures uses a DPDT switch and the other pole is used to toggle the seat belt signal.
 When the occupancy emulator is set to send `Passenger Present` signal, the `Seat Belt On` signal is sent along with it.

 The program is a modification of [Timurrrr's "fake car"](https://github.com/timurrrr/RaceChronoDiyBleDevice#testing-with-a-fake-car) which spoofs Mazda MX-5 ND CAN frames.
 The emulator is built with an alternative module [from Longan Labs](https://docs.longan-labs.cc/1030017/).
-It is possible to build the emulator with other components, with only slight modifications to the code.
+A version of the emulator built on exactly the same components as Timurrr's is shown [here](https://github.com/chrumck/mx5nd-ocs-emulator/tree/main).

 The emulator needs to be connected [according to this wiring diagram](https://www.mx5manual.com/page.html?p=wiring&s=WR001&docid=SM356447) .
 The seat belt buckles wiring is [shown here](https://www.mx5manual.com/page.html?p=wiring&s=WR001&docid=SM356446) .

 It important that the emulator does not introduce any noise in the car's CAN bus network.
 The circuit includes a DC-DC 5V inverter and a capacitor to deliver stable power supply.
 Additionally, it is important that the CAN bus wires are properly twisted and made not too long to avoid interference.

+This emulator has been tested and confirmed to be working, but if you run into noise and interference issues which can, among other things, manifest themselves as U0001 errors, you can try to build the module using alternative components.

 ## Pictures